lisamnash/Visualizations/README.md

 This repository contains code to make data from the gyroscope experiments into movies with circles that are colored either by phase or amplitude.

+    Currently only works with cine files.
+Can also be used to just plot circles representing amplitudes with no background of the actual experimental video.

 ## Overview of functions

 ### `get_frame_points_and_time`: